Types of Parenting Styles Explained by an Expert - Baby Chick

 Rearview shot of a young woman and her daughter having a conversation on the porch

-This type of parenting style is demanding and responsive.
+This type of parenting style is characterized as both demanding and responsive.
 The authoritative parent has high expectations of their child (demanding) but is also understanding and responsive to their child’s feelings and needs.4 Some key actions and attitudes that authoritative parents display include:5,6,7

 • These parents support their children in regulating and managing their emotions.

-• Despite having high expectations, authoritative parents are realistic (age and developmentally appropriate) and usually forgiving of mistakes.
-Or they help their children learn how to problem solve or resolve things, rather than giving strict punishments or consequences.
+• Despite having high expectations, authoritative parents are realistic (in terms of age and developmentally appropriate) and usually forgiving of mistakes.
+They also help their children learn how to problem-solve and resolve issues rather than resorting to strict punishments or consequences.

 • Their attitude is warm, nurturing, and loving toward their child.